BelegCuthalion/AmirTabatabai.github.io-1/_pages/talks.md

 ***

-* On the Logical Shadow of the Explicit Constructions, Oberwolfach workshop, Mathematical Logic: Proof Theory, Constructive Mathematics, November 2020.
-[Slides]()
+* _On the Logical Shadow of the Explicit Constructions_, Oberwolfach workshop, Mathematical Logic: Proof Theory, Constructive Mathematics, November 2020.
+[Slides](/assets/pdf/On the Logical Shadow of the Explicit Constructions)

-* Intuitionistic Implications: On the Logics of Spacetime, Second World Logic Day, January 2020.
-[Slides]()
+* _Intuitionistic Implications: On the Logics of Spacetime_, Second World Logic Day, January 2020.
+[Slides](/assets/pdf/Intuitionistic Implications, On the Logics of Spacetime.pdf)

-* Stones for Bread: A Classical Reading of Intuitionism, Annual Symposium of Iranian Association for Logic, 2020.
-[Slides]()
+* _Stones for Bread: A Classical Reading of Intuitionism_, Annual Symposium of Iranian Association for Logic, 2020.
+[Slides](/assets/pdf/Stones for Bread, A Classical Reading of Intuitionism.pdf)

-* On the Existence of the Sequent-style Proof Systems, Workshop on Admissible Rule and Unification III, Prague, May 2019.
-[Slides]()
+* _On the Existence of the Sequent-style Proof Systems_, Workshop on Admissible Rule and Unification III, Prague, May 2019.
+[Slides](/assets/pdf/On the Existence of the Sequent-style Proof Systems.pdf)

-* General Proof Theory, First Annual Symposium of Iranian Association for Logic, Tehran, Iran, May 2013.
-[Slides]()
+* _Computational Flows in Arithmetic_, Workshop on Bounded Arithmetic, Prague, November 2017.
+[Slides](/assets/pdf/)

 ***